AndyObtiva/glimmer-dsl-opal/README.md

 This is a minimal initial version of the [Hello, Canvas! sample included in Glimmer DSL for SWT](https://github.com/AndyObtiva/glimmer-dsl-swt/blob/master/docs/reference/GLIMMER_SAMPLES.md#hello-canvas).

-It supports all shapes except `arc`, with no shape nesting, data-binding, or gradient support yet.
+It supports all shapes except `arc` and `image`, with no shape nesting, data-binding, or gradient support yet.

 Add the following require statement to `app/assets/javascripts/application.rb`